Technologies

 Code Camp

-St. Margaret's next Code Camp for Autumn 2024 will be taking place at St. Margaret's during Wednesday 3rd April 2024 through to Friday 5th April 2024.
+St. Margaret's next Code Camp for Autumn 2025 will be taking place at St. Margaret's during Tuesday 8th April 2025 through to Thursday 10th April 2025.
+Bookings for the Code Camp can be made via the following URL www.codecamp.com.au/stmargarets

 Download the current Code Camp Flyer here!